exussum12/coverageChecker/README.md

 See [here](https://github.com/exussum12/coverageChecker/wiki/Generating-a-diff) for a more in depth examples of what diff you should generate

-Then the outut for the tool you wish to check (such as phpcs, PHPUnit, phpmd etc) for example
+Then the output for the tool you wish to check (such as phpcs, PHPUnit, phpmd etc) for example

      phpcs --standard=psr2 --report=json || true > phpcs.json